 VINCE PETERSON – ARTISTIC DIRECTOR

-Mr. Peterson holds the BMus in Composition from San Francisco Conservatory of Music, where he was a pupil of the late celebrated composer, Conrad Susa; as well as a Double MMus in Composition and Choral Conducting from Mannes College, The New School for Music in Manhattan, where he studied with the new music pioneer conductor, Mark Shapiro.
-The New York Times called him "authoritative beyond his… years," and The Brooklyn Eagle praised his work as "a stunning symphony of the spiritual and secular," while hailing him as a solo performer "with depth and vigor" who "provided a universal context which resonated with his audience.”
+A recognized thought-leader in the music world, The New York Times called Peterson "authoritative beyond his… years," and The Brooklyn Eagle praised his work as "a stunning symphony of the spiritual and secular," while hailing him as a solo performer "with depth and vigor" who "provided a universal context which resonated with his audience.”

 For more information, please visit vincepeterson.com